campusrover/PupperPy/computer_vision.md

 We therefore decided to use a transfer learning protocol to retrain the last few layers of the MobileNetV2 on a custom dataset taken from within our robotics lab (see the `Vision/retraining/learn_custom/custom/images` for the images used).
 We speculated that by retraining specifically on images of tennis balls we would be able to improve the detection range.

 ##### Dataset organization
 To collect a custom dataset, we simply placed tennis balls around the robotics lab and continuously captured images using the picamera mounted on the robot.
-Once the images were acquired, they needed to be labeled by adding bounding boxes around all of the objects we wished to recognize.
+Once the images were acquired, we copied them off of the pi to an Ubuntu laptop (the rest of the retraining procedure all happens off of the pi).
+The images now need to be labeled by adding bounding boxes around all of the objects we wished to recognize.
 To do this, we used [labelImg](https://github.com/tzutalin/labelImg "labelImg github page") which allows you to go through a directory of images and draw boxes around objects in each image.
-Note that you will need to create a .txt file with all of your desired classes (see the predefined_classes.txt file in the data folder of the labelImg repo for an example).
+Note that you will need to create a .txt file with all of your desired classes (see the `predefined_classes.txt` file in the data folder of the labelImg repo for an example).
 Once you have finished annotating the images, you will have a .xml file for each image with a list of the associated bounding boxes.
 Go ahead and put all of the image and .xml files into one folder.

 We now want to split the annotated dataset into a training set and a test set.
 For this we've written a python script `split_data.py` which accepts 2 required and 1 optional command line argument.
 e.g.